Boston-Software-Crafters/website/index.md

 title: Home
 ---
 ## ANNOUNCEMENTS
+- Check out WeDoTDD.com for a list of companies that do TDD.
+Companies must complete an interview to be added to the list.
+Join their Slack channel and community.
+This group has been added to our list of Events and Groups.
 - ***JOIN US ON SLACK [![](assets/images/Slack_Mark_Web.png){: .left-icon}](slack.md)*** - Click [here](slack.md).
 - Sign up to pair with others (email ethanstrominger2@gmail.com to post your link here)
   - calend.ly/ethanstrominger/codewithme